Last updated on May 15th, 2025 at 04:37 pm

 We finally got to visit the Gili islands 8 years after initially planned, and let’s just sat it was worth the wait!

 However, we now understand why the Gili islands are a top choice amongst all types of travellers.
 The moment you step foot off the boat, particularly for us in Gili Air, you feel an air (pun intended!) of relaxation and chill vibes.
-It is infectious and yes we couldn’t help but fall head first into holiday mode here, the budget didn’t seem to matter for those few few days!

 We love talking about island living so we would love to hear your thoughts about the Gili islands.